kmlawson/skills-in-transnational-history/seminars.md

 Jobst, Markus, eds. *Preservation in Digital Cartography: Archiving Aspects*.
 Berlin ; London: Springer, 2010.
 [Library ebook](http://dx.doi.org/10.1007/978-3-642-12733-5)

+## Week 6 - Independent Learning Week

+Use this week to finish your Map Project and catch up on any reading you may have fallen behind on.
+Start thinking about how to transition into the database project and read over the requirements for the Database and Visualisation Project.

 ## Week 7 - Cleaning Data and Analysing Texts

+This week will have two focuses.
+The first is to talk about some of the technological challenges of moving from textual narrative or other kinds of material embedded in historical sources, to digital data that can be manipulated, analysed and visualised.
+Already in week 5 and again in week 12, we will return to the critical questions of what is lost, transformed, newly created in this process, but the main goal is to look at some of the tools for cleaning data.
+Among these will be an introduction to Regular Expressions and a brief introduction to tools such as OpenRefine and Orange.

+The second part of the class will introduce (but not delve into too much depth) into the broad world of text analysis and text mining in the form of a variety of fields such as corpus analysis, text encoding and markup, topic modeling, and making use of data extracted from text for maps and network visualisations.

+**Preparation**

+Review the tutorials available at programming historian and identify 1-3 of these that may be relevant to your own goals for the preparation and analysis of data.
+We will discuss them in class:

 https://programminghistorian.org/lessons/

+Please use this week to really make a jump on your second project, thinking about the topic, and more importantly, what kinds of sources might be used for our second exercise.

+**Reference Reading**

+Jeffrey E. F. Friedl *Mastering Regular Expressions* 2nd Edition O'Reilly

 ## Week 8 - Prosopography and Networks in the Humanities

 This week begins with a more historical approach.
 The study of large groups of individuals, or individual objects, along with the network of relationships between them is very old in the practice of history.
 It was traditionally the field known as "prosopography" which we will examine more closely today, and analyse some of the decisions made in the course of developing the large databases behind some of these projects.

 We will set aside class time to see what progress you have made towards a topic for the second assessment and what kinds of data you have begun to assemble for the database and visualizations.

 **Preparation**